ghostfolio/ghostfolio/README.md

   </p>
 </div>

-**Ghostfolio** is an open source portfolio tracker built with web technology.
-The software empowers busy people to have a sharp look of their financial assets and to make solid, data-driven investment decisions.
+**Ghostfolio** is an open source wealth management software built with web technology.
+The application empowers busy people to keep track of their wealth like stocks, ETFs or cryptocurrencies and make solid, data-driven investment decisions.

+## Ghostfolio Premium

+Our official cloud offering [Ghostfolio Premium](https://ghostfol.io/pricing) is the easiest way to get started.
+Due to the time it saves, this will be the best option for most people.
+The revenue is used for covering the hosting costs.

+If you prefer to run Ghostfolio on your own infrastructure, please find the source code and further instructions here on _GitHub_.

 ## Why Ghostfolio?